2016 LPGA of Japan Tour

 The 2016 LPGA of Japan Tour was the 49th season of the LPGA of Japan Tour, the professional golf tour for women operated by the Ladies Professional Golfers' Association of Japan.
 The 2016 schedule included 38 official events.

-Lee Bo-mee won five tournaments and was the leading money winner with earnings of ¥175,869,764.
-Ranked next were Jiyai Shin with ¥147,098,013 and Ritsuko Ryu with ¥134,114,013.
+Leading money winner was Lee Bo-mee with ¥175,869,764.
+She also won the Mercedes Ranking and had the lowest scoring average.
+Ritsuko Ryu finished most often (22 times) inside the top-10.

 Schedule

 The number in parentheses after winners' names show the player's total number wins in official money individual events on the LPGA of Japan Tour, including that event.
 All tournaments were played in Japan.